scottafraser/Hair_Salon/README.md

 1. Clone the repo
 1. Open Solutions folder in Visual Studio
 1. Run the program on your local host
-1. Enter a stylists
-1. Enter a client
-1. Enter another client
-1. Remove a client
-1. Terminate a stylists

 ## Database Setup for New Database